Influential Contemporary Art Exhibitions in the 20th and 21st Century

 Collektivausstellung Edvard MunchNov 5 - 12, 1892, Verein Berliner Künstler, the first exhibition in the renovated Rotunda, the main exhibition space, Wilhelmstraße 92/93, Berlin (building of the 'Architekten-Verein zu Berlin').

-The exhibition was shut down only seven days after the opening compelleded by an extraordinary general members meeting, initiated by Anton von Werner (1843 - 1915), director of the Royal Academy of Fine Arts, because the more traditional members of the Verein Berliner Künstler could not agree with the work Edvard Munch (1863 - 1944) was showing.
+Edvard Munch's one-person exhibition was shut down only seven days after the opening compelled by an extraordinary general members meeting, initiated by Anton von Werner (1843 - 1915), director of the Royal Academy of Fine Arts, because the more traditional members of the Verein Berliner Künstler could not agree with the work Edvard Munch (1863 - 1944) was showing.

 Already on occasion of the Internationale Kunstausstellung Berlin 1891, the fifty years anniversary show, the then art-critic Cornelius Gurlitt (1850 - 1938) could state that the most up-to-date realist Norwegian artists were not included in this important show (Cornelius Gurlitt: Die Internationale Kunstausstellung zu Berlin 1891; Franz Hanfstaengel Kunstverlag, München, 1892, p.
 119).